+An additional advantage of the above approach is that the discrete counts of such ``quanta of probability" closely mimics the aspect of experimental data.
+The fluctuations of these counts are also the same as in the experiment.
+Basically, the simulation performs two types of averaging: over the initial conditions of impinging ions (the diversity of unperturbed trajectories of the ions) and over the thermal displacement of target atoms which perturb the ion motion.
+By variation of the value of the weight $w_0$, and consequently, the number $n$ of ions in the showers, we can separately control the fluctuations due to the finite statistics of atom displacements.

+The fluctuations due to the finite number of impinging ions can be controlled independently.
+The simplest way for doing this is just to increase the number of ions (with the associated proportional enhancement of the computation effort).
+However, in the case of simulation for a sample with crystalline structure, a more efficient approach can be proposed where the same strategy of ``importance sampling" is applied.
+The contribution to the scattering yield from ions entering at different points of the crystal surface can be widely different.
+Therefore, it would be decisive to distribute the initial coordinates at the surface non uniformly, giving preference to those which result in an increased scattering yield.
+Additionally, we must modify the initial values of the weight $W_0$ taking them as inversely proportional to the density of the distribution.
+This can be organized as a self-adapting procedure; such an approach is implemented in our computer code.

-Another source of fluctuations is the plural scattering.
-In order to develop a picture of how these fluctuations arise we should mention the following.
-An appropriate choice of the width of the shower $\Delta\Theta$ is determined by the demand that the shower should be wide enough to encompass the whole profile of multiple scattering in the outgoing path.
-One may believe in this case that the transport inwards and the transport outwards the central region (of width $\delta\Theta$) are properly balanced in the shower.
-However, at low energies and/or for heavy ions, this condition is difficult to fulfill because the shower should be taken very wide and, as a result, only a small fraction of the ions in the shower reaches our small-aperture detector.
+Another source of fluctuations is plural scattering.
+To illustrate how these fluctuations arise, we should mention the following.
+A reasonable criterion for the choice of the width of the showers $\Delta\Theta$ is that the showers should be wide enough to encompass the whole profile of multiple scattering on the outgoing path.
+One may believe in this case that the transport into and the transport out of the central region (of width $\delta\Theta$) are properly balanced in the showers.
+However, at low energies and/or for heavy ions, this condition is difficult to fulfill because the showers should be taken very wide and, as a result, only a small fraction of the ions in the showers reaches our small-aperture detector.
 But, if the above condition is not fulfilled, the reduction of ion flux in the shower cone due to diffusion outward is to be compensated by the plurally scattered primary ions.
-As this takes place, the main contribution comes from primary ions scattered accidentally to directions close to the cone mantle.
+As this takes place, the main contribution comes from primary ions scattered accidentally into directions close to the cone mantle.
 Since the probability of further scattering into the cone is large for these ions (small $|d\Theta/db|$ in (\ref{DDTT})) they produce rare but very intense showers of secondary ions with almost equal energies.
 As a result the accumulated energy spectrum is disturbed by splashes in some channels.